Classical Electrodynamics of Extended Bodies: Historical Review

-Recently, some attempts at modeling a ``charged fluid'' appear in the literature, where the electromagnetic charge is stuck on the fluid: the energy density of the fluid is tied in an ad-hoc way to the density of the charge.
+Recently, some attempts at modeling a ``charged fluid'' appear in the literature, where the electromagnetic charge is stuck on the fluid (to remove the extra degrees of freedom): the energy density of the fluid is tied in an ad-hoc way to the density of the charge.
 For instance, this has been done (in a spherically static case) by adding a perfect fluid stress-energy tensor to the electromagnetic stress-energy tensor and setting the energy density of the fluid to be proportional to the charge density squared\cite{tiwari1984}.
 To obtain stable solutions, negative pressure is required (since the charge self-repels), and the equation of state (the relationship between the energy density, $\epsilon$, and pressure, $P$, of the fluid) is set to $P=-\epsilon$\cite{cohen1969,cooperstock1978,lopez1984,gron1985,gautrau1985,ponce1987,tiwari1991,ray2004b,ray2008}.
 This equation of state has been called the ``false vacuum,'' ``degenerate vacuum'' and ``vacuum fluid'' among other names.
-All of these attempts center around special cases (e.g. static situations with spherical symmetry), rather than treating the general problem.
+All of these attempts center around special cases (e.g. static situations with spherical symmetry), rather than treating the general problem, which again is unsolved.